dafny-lang/dafny/README.md

 This will install pre-commit hooks in your .git/hooks directory.

+# Unit Testing

+The C# and Java compilers can inject test annotations for XUnit and JUnit, respectively.
+You must provide the :test attribute for all unit tests you want annotated.

+    method {:test} test_example()

 # Parameterized Testing

 Dafny provides support for unit tests with parameters provided by a method source.
 To invoke this behavior, your tests should be of this form.